furk4neg3/IBM-Transformer-Fine-Tuning-Pytorch-HuggingFace/README.md

 This project demonstrates the process of loading, fine-tuning, and evaluating large language models (LLMs) using PyTorch and Hugging Face’s tools.
 It includes task-specific fine-tuning using Hugging Face’s `SFTTrainer` module and implementing a custom supervised training loop in PyTorch to build high-performing NLP models for specific use cases.

+## Note
+The kernel crashes when it reaches the final cell in the code, preventing any output from being generated.

 ## Overview

 This project covers: